MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-loadimagew.md

 </dl>
 </td>
 <td width="60%">
-Loads the stand-alone image from the file specified by  <i>lpszName</i> (icon, cursor, or bitmap file).
+Loads the standalone image from the file specified by  <i>lpszName</i> (icon, cursor, or bitmap file).

 </td>
 </tr>